vivachu/slate/source/includes/_contests.md

 id | true |  contestId value, passed in the url path

 <aside class="success">
-List of rules for current Contest, returned in array.
+List of rules for current Contest, returned as an array.
 Each of array consisting the Section header, and Rule content, formatted in HTML.
 </aside>